Axway/amplify-central/content/en/docs/amplify_relnotes/archive/20210930_ampc_relnotes.md

 The following enhancements are available in this Amplify Central WebUI update:

-* An API provider can add an API Service without specifying an endpoint.
-When using an OAS2 API Specifiation file, information from the file (title, description, and tags) is automatically entered for the API Service.
+* An API provider can add an API service without specifying an endpoint.
+When using an OAS2 API Specifiation file, information from the file (title, description, and tags) is automatically entered for the API service.

 ## Fixed issues

 The following issues are fixed in this Amplify Central update:

-* The Activity report on the Environment details page now displays an error message if an API Service encounters an error while publishing to the Unified Catalog.
+* The Activity report on the Environment details page now displays an error message if an API service encounters an error while publishing to the Unified Catalog.
 A similar error message is displayed on the API Service details page to assist with finding which catalog items failed to publish to the Unified Catalog.

 ## Known limitations